Datasilk/Kandu/README.md

 2. Run command ```npm install```
 3. Run command ```gulp default```
-4. Publish SQL Project to SQL Server 2016 (or greater), to the database named `Kandu`
+4. In Visual Studio, publish the SQL project to SQL Server 2016 (or greater), to a database named `Kandu`
 5. Open `config.json` and make sure the database connection string for property `SqlServerTrusted` points to your database.
 6. Click Play in Visual Studio 2017